Battle of Maychew: Korem and Maychew

 On 1 March 1936, Emperor Haile Selassie arrived by foot at his new headquarters in Korem.
 He arrived forty years to the day from the decisive Ethiopian victory at Adwa during the First Italo-Ethiopian War.
 On 19 March, both Ras Kassa Haile Darge and Ras Seyum Mangasha made their way to Korem to join the Emperor.
 In addition, Ras Getachew Abate arrived with a fresh army from Kaffa Province.
 The Emperor divided his army into four groups.
 He arranged that one group would be commanded directly by himself and that the other three groups would be commanded by Ras Kassa, Ras Seyum, and Ras Getachew.

 Compared to other Ethiopian forces, Haile Selasie's army was extremely well armed.
 He had an artillery regiment of twenty 75mm field guns, some Oerlikon 37mm guns, and even a few 81mm Brandt mortars.
 However, compared to the resources available to Badoglio, Haile Selasie's army was hopelessly outmatched.
 To even things up, the Emperor handed out between ten and fifteen dollars and distributed other gifts to the Oromo people of Raya Azebo (Italian: Azebu Galla).
 In exchange, they swore their allegiance to him and agreed to attack the Italian flanks.

 Badoglio had the four divisions of the Italian I Army Corps and the three divisions of the Eritrean Corps at Maychew.
 Before the battle, the Marshal explained: "The Emperor has three choices.
 To attack, and be defeated; to wait for our attack, and we will win anyway; or to retreat, which is disastrous for an army that lacks means of transport and proper organisation for food and munitions."
-Badoglio also enjoyed the intelligence edge of being able to intercept most of the Ethiopian radio communications.
+Badoglio also enjoyed the intelligence edge of being able to intercept most of the Ethiopian radio communications, as well as the mobility of mechanized infantry.

 On 21 March, Haile Selassie sent a radio message to his wife, Empress Menen Asfaw: